-Table 23 shows the composition of credit risk or default risk for the year 2022.
+Table 23 shows the composition of credit risk or default risk for the year 2024.
 A distinction is made between type 1 and type 2 of risk exposure.

-With a 70.0 per cent share of the overall credit / default risk excluding diversification, type 1 risk exposure is the main driver of the risk.
+With a 66.1% share of the overall credit / default risk excluding diversification, type 1 risk exposure is the main driver of the risk.
 The solvency capital requirements for type 1 CDR result primarily from reinsurance arrangements, secondly from deposits at credit institutions, thirdly from derivatives.

-Risk exposures of type 2 have a 30.0 per cent share of the overall CDR risk before diversification.
+Risk exposures of type 2 have a 33.9% share of the overall CDR risk before diversification.
 Receivables from intermediates and policyholders are the main drivers for this risk exposure.